Countless.

 This thinking is so detrimental.

+Most of our businesses are not original ideas (sorry).
+Most of our businesses are commodities, meaning there is competition.
 Most of our businesses don’t have a moat that keeps customers locked in.

-So why would you pick and pick and pick trying to eke out another dollar at time from the same customers instead of finding more of them?
+So why would you pick and pick and pick trying to eke out another dollar at a time from the same customers instead of finding more of them?

 Make pricing simple.
 Your customers should feel as though they are underpaying for the value they are receiving.
 When you nickel and dime them it slowly builds resentment and gives them a reason to find another company that doesn’t do that.
 Every time you charge for something “in addition to”, they will look for another business that doesn’t charge for that.